¡Alfaro Vive, Carajo!: 1983–1985

-Months later on November 1, they seized the newspaper Hoy and forced to include in its edition two pages with information about the group.
-On November 8, they kidnapped a reporter from the newspaper Meridiano de Guayaquil to force an interview with Fausto Basantes Borja.
+Months later on 1 November, they seized the newspaper Hoy and forced to include in its edition two pages with information about the group.
+On 8 November, they kidnapped a reporter from the newspaper Meridiano de Guayaquil to force an interview with Fausto Basantes Borja.

-On January 2, 1985, they assaulted an armored vehicle of the Banco de Descuento in Guayaquil, resulting in the death of a guerrilla Jorge Lima Trujillo and the arrest of another.
+On 2 January 1985, they assaulted an armored vehicle of the Banco de Descuento in Guayaquil, resulting in the death of a guerrilla Jorge Lima Trujillo and the arrest of another.

-On March 12, they attacked the weapons warehouse of the National Police at the headquarters of the Central de Radiopatrullas.
+On 12 March, they attacked the weapons warehouse of the National Police at the headquarters of the Central de Radiopatrullas.
 Seven guerrillas dressed as policemen, one with lieutenant's insignia, overpowered the five policemen on duty, cut the telephone lines, disconnected the radio system; stealing 631 38 caliber revolvers, 40 carbines and several boxes of bullets.
 Days later the police found part of the weapons in a vacant lot.
 In April Hamet Vásconez was arrested and his position in the AVC Central Command was taken over by Pedro Moncada.
 Colombian M-19 guerrilla member Fernando Carmona was also detained.

-On April 29 of the same year, the director of the now-defunct José Franco Piedra Institute for Agrarian Reform and Colonization was kidnapped.
+On 29 April of the same year, the director of the now-defunct José Franco Piedra Institute for Agrarian Reform and Colonization was kidnapped.
 In an anonymous call, the Alfaro Vive group claimed responsibility for the kidnapping.
-On May 10, they seized radio station Iris from Esmeraldas to broadcast an AVC proclamation.
-On May 21, they assaulted the Continental Bank of Guayaquil.
-On May 24 they took over the stations Z-1, 11-Q and Radio Uno from Guayaquil.
-On May 29 they took over Radio Continente.
+On 10 May, they seized radio station Iris from Esmeraldas to broadcast an AVC proclamation.
+On 21 May, they assaulted the Continental Bank of Guayaquil.
+On 24 May they took over the stations Z-1, 11-Q and Radio Uno from Guayaquil.
+On 29 May they took over Radio Continente.

-On August 2, they assaulted a Filanbanco armored vehicle in Guayaquil, where Enrique Mejía and Joel Vargas were arrested.
-On August 9, they assaulted a PRONACA factory on the road to El Quinche where they were arrested three members.
-On August 30, during a police operation in the Alborada citadel in Guayaquil, a member died and four others were arrested.
+On 2 August, they assaulted a Filanbanco armored vehicle in Guayaquil, where Enrique Mejía and Joel Vargas were arrested.
+On 9 August, they assaulted a PRONACA factory on the road to El Quinche where they were arrested three members.
+On 30 August, during a police operation in the Alborada citadel in Guayaquil, a member died and four others were arrested.

-On October 16, they seized the embassy of Mexico in response to the rupture of their diplomatic relations with Nicaragua.
+On 16 October, they seized the embassy of Mexico in response to the rupture of their diplomatic relations with Nicaragua.
 The same seized Radio Visión to force them to conduct an interview with Arturo Jarrín.
-On October 25, they assaulted the Citibank agency in Quito disguised as nuns and lottery sellers.
+On 25 October, they assaulted the Citibank agency in Quito disguised as nuns and lottery sellers.

-On December 7, they attacked an ENPROVIT warehouse in Durán.
+On 7 December, they attacked an ENPROVIT warehouse in Durán.

-Escape from the prision
+Escape from the prison

-At dawn on April 28, the AVC launched an operation to free Jarrín and Vásconez from Penal García Moreno.
+At dawn on 28 April, the AVC launched an operation to free Jarrín and Vásconez from Penal García Moreno.
 From a nearby commercial premises they dug a tunnel through which Jarrín, Vásconez and two other members of the AVC escaped, taking advantage of the guards' shift change.
 The tunnel ended in the courtyard of the Prison, where the members of the AVC carried out exercises.
 The construction of the tunnel was supervised by Marco Troya, a former miner.